salernolabs/rescuegroups/doc/request/Memorials/readme.md

 #### ::setSetMemorialsDonationOnlineStoreItem

-Sets setMemorialsDonationOnlineStoreItem field with a value of type int.
+Sets setMemorialsDonationOnlineStoreItem field with a value of type string.

-    $query->setSetMemorialsDonationOnlineStoreItem(int);
+    $query->setSetMemorialsDonationOnlineStoreItem(string);

 #### ::setShowMemorialsAlphaLinks